amazon-ion/ion-hive-serde/docs/type-mapping.md

 # Type mapping
 [Hive type system](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types) and the [Ion type system](http://amzn.github.io/ion-docs/docs/spec.html) don't always map one to one so some conversions must be made.
-For those SerDe properties can be used for fine tuning.
+For those [SerDe properties](./configuration-options.md) can be used for fine tuning.

- **Type mapping from Ion to Hive during deserialization:**
+ **Type mapping from Ion types to Hive types during deserialization:**
 | Ion Type  | Hive Type                               | Notes |
 | --------- | --------------------------------------- | ----- |
 | bool      | BOOLEAN                                 | |